News

 Welcome to my Composition News!
 Here, you'll find all the latest updates for my music projects:

-May 2024 March of the Woman, Alyse Faith and Eliza Shephard
+May 2024 March of the Women, Alyse Faith and Eliza Shephard

 April 2024 Tempo Rubato, Kit Millais and Louis Nicoll, Flawed